iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 ### The Supreme Court didn't give a judgment on 100% VVPAT counting.

-It would be interesting to look at the faces of candidates who lose if people vote because the losing candidates are saying to do so, no matter which party affiliation. #Loser

-Are 10,000 independents still contesting the election?

 There's no bigger irony than the fact that they can't tally votes for 12 days.
 Counting is such a low-skilled job that even a 10th-grade student can do it, yet the Supreme Court rejected the counting, as predicted, as we don't trust the judge.
-Even after this, losers believe they will win through voting, and they still think the election can be free and fair.

 Why can't counting be as decentralized as polling booths?
 Each polling booth typically serves [300 to 700 voters](https://42683ff2b1a2ac5ad2fef0ee01995d78.ipfs.4everland.link/ipfs/bafybeiej6x2jlkjar34t4ag7adsdvz3scewk34igwgiqbvbq3k2xin7mxy).
 Therefore, if we establish similar decentralized booths for counting, it would only take an hour or two to count the paper ballots.